mohamed-safras/mohamed-safras/README.md

 </div>

 <p align="center">
-  Software Engineer based in Colombo, Sri Lanka.
-I build backend systems and AI-powered applications — currently focused on RAG pipelines, LangChain/LangGraph workflows, and production-grade LLM integrations.
+ A passionate Software Engineer based in Colombo, Sri Lanka.
+I work in the corporate IT sector and building high perfomance software products
 </p>

 <p align="center">